 Owning a WordPress site isn’t a one-and-done project.
 Like a car or a home, your website needs regular care to keep it secure, fast, and running smoothly.
 Ignoring maintenance can lead to broken features, outdated plugins, or worse — a hacked site.
 The good news is, a little ongoing attention goes a long way toward keeping things problem-free.
+If you’re new to website terminology, our Website Vocabulary Guide can help you understand the basics.

 1. Keep WordPress Core, Themes, and Plugins Updated

 WordPress regularly releases updates to improve performance and patch security vulnerabilities.
 The same goes for themes and plugins.
 Outdated code is one of the most common reasons a website breaks or becomes compromised.
 Check for updates at least once a month — or enable automatic updates if your hosting allows it.
+If you need help doing this safely, see our step-by-step guide on How to Update WordPress.

 2. Back Up Your Website Regularly

 Backups are your safety net.
-If your site is hacked, an update fails, or something breaks, you’ll want a recent copy to restore from.
-Most reliable hosting companies offer daily or weekly backups, but it’s still a good idea to keep an off-site copy using a plugin like UpdraftPlus or BackupBuddy.
+If your site is hacked, an update fails, or something stops working, you’ll want a recent copy to restore from.
+Many hosting providers offer automated backups, but you should still keep your own manual backup—learn how in our WordPress Backup Guide.

 3. Monitor Website Performance and Security